-Jacopo Papucci is an Italian-English street and documentary photographer, born in 1995 in Pisa, a bustling university town on the central west coast of Italy, renown world-wide for its iconic tower.
+Jacopo Papucci is an Italian-English documentary photographer, born in 1995 in Pisa, a bustling university town on the central west coast of Italy, renown world-wide for its iconic tower.

 “I can still recall when, as a little boy, I would spend hours with my English grandpa in his darkroom.
 He had to do two years national service in the RAF after the Second World War and would never forget to pack his camera before his travels to both Egypt and South Africa.
 My childhood summers were spent in Wales, much of the time in that very special place printing old photos and listening to his fascinating stories of sea voyages, pyramids, dirt, heat and homesickness.
 Dust-caked enlargers, yards and yards of film and the pungent smell of chemicals that were way past their expiry date; these were my faithful summertime companions.”